 Unfortunately Bendon does not have the records of the numbers printed.

 Further the Scarcity Guide and Supplementary Bibliography authored by Pearson was printed as a standalone publication of 40 pages in 1993 (ISBN 9963579663).
 The new printing lists books and articles published in the years 1991 to 1993.
-Finally, in 2000, the reprint has been translated into Chinese by Charles Tat Man Chan (ISBN 962860421X, 9789628604210) and a copy dedicated by the translator resides in RPSL’s library.
+Finally, in 2000, the reprint has been translated into Chinese by Charles Tat Man Chan (ISBN 962860421X, 9789628604210) and a copy dedicated by the translator resides in RPSL’s library (FIgure 8).

 Similar to the original book, the Bendon reprint has also become scarce and commands a price of £100-150 in the aftermarket.